yuja/jj/docs/FAQ.md

 Is your commit visible with `jj log -r 'all()'`?

-If yes, you should be aware that `jj log` only shows the revisions matching `revsets.log` by default.
-You can change it as described in [config] to show more revisions.
+If yes, you should be aware that `jj log` only shows a subset of the commits in the repo by default.
+Most commits that exist on a remote are not shown.
+Local commits and their immediate parents (for context) are shown.
+The thinking is that you are more likely to interact with this set of commits.
+You can configure the set of revisions to show by default by overriding `revsets.log` as described in [config].

 If not, the revision may have been abandoned (e.g. because you used `jj abandon`, or because it's an obsolete version that's been rewritten